Original air date: 27 February 1979

 In Texas, he had a look at fossilised footprints of dinosaurs (27’30)

-Staying in the States, he went to the Badlands of Montana for other bones (29′)
+He went to the Badlands of Montana for other bones (29′)